k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 ![requested entities2](images/extract_task_requested_entities_tab_custom_logic.png)

 TDM 7.5 supports the creation of external input parameters on a Custom Logic Flow.
-In this case, the TDM GUI displays the input parameters in the task window, enabling the user to send values for these parameters.
+In this case, the TDM Portal displays the input parameters in the task window, enabling the user to send values for these parameters.
 See example:

 ![requested entities2](images/extract_task_requested_entities_tab_custom_logic_2.png)